-During the Year, the Company started a process aimed at evaluating if the conditions that determined the resolution of 18 January 2007 that excluded the existence of management and coordination activities over the Company itself still apply.
-As a result of this evaluation, through a resolution dated 28 September 2017, the Board of Directors confirmed the absence of elements that could suggest that the parent company Schematrentaquattro or the indirect parent company Edizione S.r.l. exercise management and coordination activities over the Company also in the light of the following reflections:
+On 18 January 2007, the Board of Directors decided that the Company did not meet the conditions to be subject to management and coordination by the parent company Schematrentaquattro, pursuant to article 2497-bis Civ.
+Code.
+During the year 2017, the Company started a process aimed at evaluating if the conditions determining the above resolution are still met.
+As a result of this evaluation, on 28 September 2017, the Board of Directors confirmed the absence of elements that could suggest that the parent company Schematrentaquattro or the indirect parent company Edizione exercise management and coordination activities over the Company also in the light of the following reflections: